Chair D7K – for practitioners

 Klemens Grund, designer and master carpenter, originally conceived the chair for the 2012 Handwerk+Form competition and has continued to develop it ever since.
-Awarded with prestigious design prizes, the D7K has been part of the Tecta product range since 2018.
-The D7K name places this armchair among the designs of classical modernism, such as those by Marcel Breuer.
+Awarded with prestigious design prizes such as the State Prize of North Rhine-Westphalia and the prestigious Abraham & David Roentgen Prize, the D7K has been part of the Tecta product range since 2018.

 Year: 2012